 |6||Mantle of Majesty|

-If you’re fascinated by fairy tales, this is the perfect Bard subclass for you.
-Because the Glamour Bards draw their inspiration from fey, and the Feywild, they have an air of whimsy and mystery, and a touch of apprehension to them.
+If you’re fascinated by fairy tales, College of Glamor is the perfect Bard subclass for you.
+Because the Glamor Bards draw their inspiration from fey, and the Feywild, they have an air of whimsy and mystery, and a touch of apprehension to them.
 These Bards value both the silly and terrifying aspects of fey, making them a delightfully flexible class to play.

 By taking this subclass, you gain access to a host of features which can inspire either your party, or entire crowds of onlookers.
 The fey have taught you how to command crowds and cloak yourself in mystery, aiding your party in many unique ways.
 This is the ultimate subclass for someone looking to play a mischief-making character, closer to morally grey than outright heroic.